michaljuhas/SQL-training-advanced/S08-Procedures/S08-L05-Practice.md

 ## Assignment

-There is a stored function `INS_USER_LOGIN_DATA_GERERATOR` which simulates users logging to your website or mobile app and writing data to `sample_staff`.`user_login`.
+There is a stored function `INS_USER_LOGIN_DATA_GENERATOR` which simulates users logging to your website or mobile app and writing data to `sample_staff`.`user_login`.
 Your assignment will be to:

-1. Create a new event in MySQL Event Scheduler which will run the procedure `INS_USER_LOGIN_DATA_GERERATOR` every 30 seconds
+1. Create a new event in MySQL Event Scheduler which will run the procedure `INS_USER_LOGIN_DATA_GENERATOR` every 30 seconds
 2. Create a new procedure which will delete from `sample_staff`.`user_login` data older than 10 minutes, but will keep the new data (newer than 10 minutes)

 ### Hints